ISILablsbu/HCI2/content/research/HRC/index.md

 ---
-title: "Human-State Aware Human-Robot Collaborative Disassembly via Adaptive Agent Models, Negotiation, and Predictive Digital Twins"
+title: "Human-State Aware Human-Robot Collaborative Disassembly"

 summary: >
   Developing a human-centric HRC framework for high-value end-of-life (EoL) disassembly that adapts task allocation and robot behaviour to real-time operator state, combining cognitive and physiological modelling, negotiation-based collaboration, and a predictive digital twin to improve safety, ergonomics, and execution reliability.